dotnet/docs/docs/architecture/grpc-for-wcf-developers/kubernetes.md

 ## Get started with Kubernetes

-If you're running Docker Desktop for Windows and macOS, Kubernetes is already available.
+If you're running Docker Desktop for Windows or Docker Desktop for Mac, Kubernetes is already available.
 Just enable it in the **Kubernetes** section of the **Settings** window:

 ![Enable Kubernetes in Docker Desktop](media/kubernetes/enable-kubernetes-docker-desktop.png)